▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Voltage Verification

-After recapping, the PSU was tested with a multimeter to verify clean output on all rails before reconnecting to the motherboard.
+Got the board back, tested with a multimeter before reconnecting to the motherboard.

 Reassembly